bbauska/Coursera-Bootstrap/README.md

 To create a modal, I will start off by saying div ID login modal.

-We give an ID to this modal so that it can be triggered from the navbar link and then class as \"modal fade\".
+We give an ID to this modal so that it can be triggered from the navbar link and then class as "modal fade".

 So you see that the class is modal and fade means that when the modal is brought onto the screen, it\'ll fade onto the screen and the role is as